MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Results

-\textbf{Helpful Suppression in Visual Reasoning.} Figure~\ref{fig:vqa_examples}(b) presents a correct prediction for the question ``Are both dogs white?"
-The model correctly answers "No" despite suppression-dominated interactions ($P_k = 46.64$ vs. $S_k = 32.74$, $R_k = 0.4084$).
-While the brown dog shows strong positive interactions supporting the negative answer, suppressive interactions with the white dog help disambiguate by reducing misleading evidence.
-This illustrates the beneficial role of suppressive interactions in filtering out misleading visual cues.
+Not all suppressive interactions are detrimental.
+Figure~\ref{fig:main_examples}c presents a VQAv2 example where the model correctly answers ``No'' to the question ``Are both dogs white?''
+Despite suppression-dominated interactions ($P_k = 46.64$ vs.\ $S_k = 32.74$, $R_k = 0.4084$), the model succeeds because suppressive interactions serve a beneficial role.
+While the brown dog shows strong positive interactions supporting the negative answer, suppressive interactions with the white dog help disambiguate by reducing potentially misleading evidence that might support a ``Yes'' response.
+This illustrates that suppressive interactions can function as a filtering mechanism for irrelevant or contradictory visual cues.